Exiv2/exiv2/README.md

 EXIV2API bool enableBMFF(bool enable);
 ```

-The return value from `enableBMFF()` reports the build status of bmff support.
-A return value of true indicates that the library has been built with bmff support.
+The return value from `enableBMFF()` reports the current status of bmff support before calling this function.

 Applications may wish to provide a preference setting to enable bmff support and thereby place the responsibility for the use of this code with the user of the application.

-It is recommended that you enclose the call to `enableBMFF()` with the compile time macro EXIV2\_TEST\_VERSION to ensure that your code builds cleanly on earlier versions of Exiv2.
-It is recommended that you call enableBMFF() at process start-up as it is not threadsafe.
-A code snippet is provided in [2.14 Thread Safety](#2-14).

 [TOC](#TOC)
 <div id="3">